 The applicant has requested modification to perimeter setback requirements for the commercial parcel.
 Mixed Use districts require a fifty foot perimeter setback from all adjacent properties.
 Setbacks shall be left in an undisturbed state and/or planted with additional or new landscape trees, shrubs and other vegetative cover.
-It is possible to get a modification granted by the Planning Commission during the rezoning process if one or more of the criteria are met:
+It is possible to get a modification granted by the Planning Commission during the rezoning process.
+The applicant's requests for setback modifications are summarized below: